Lateral Epicondylitis Explained

 A simple forearm extensor stretch can help manage your early symptoms holding for 30 seconds performing 2-3 times per day, but it is best to seek treatment as early as possible.

 And what if your symptoms are too severe?
 Well, all of the Physical Therapists at Hampton Physical Therapy have extensive knowledge in the identification and treatment of lateral epicondylitis.
-Each therapist have been trained using the latest techniques including Trigger Point Dry Needling, Graston Technique™, and neural mobilizations to get you back and ready for the coming snow this Winter.
+Each therapist have been trained using the latest treatments including Trigger Point Dry Needling, Graston Technique™, and neural mobilizations to get you back and ready for the coming snow this Winter.

 We have both offices in Seabrook and Hampton and look forward to working with you!
 If you need further information or questions we can gladly assist you at www.Hamptonpt.com.